MattSokol79/Python_Classes/README.md

 # Day 3 - Classes
 ## OOP - Object Oriented Programming
-### There are four pillars
+### There are 4 pillars
-- Inheritance (most used)
+1. Inheritance (most used) - **Eliminates redundant code**.
-- Encapsulation
-- Abstraction
-- Polymorphism - refers to a programming languages ability to process objects differently depending on their data type or class.
-More specifically, it is the ability to redefine methods for derived classes.
+We can use all functions and variable from parent class
+2. Encapsulation - **Reduce complexity and increase reusability**.
+Also used to reduce access, making private methods/ variables etc.
+3. Abstraction - **Reduce complexity and isolate impact of changes**.

+4. Polymorphism (Many Forms) - **Refactor code or case statements**.
+It allows us to change behaviour or attributes
+/ variables

 **What are classes?:**
 - Class is the main factor that is